Adequate and well equipped laboratories, and technical manpower

 The department possesses sufficient computer laboratories systems which are used throughout the year to cater to undergraduate students of the Computer Science & Engineering (CSE).
 The laboratories are equipped with sufficient hardware and licensed software to run Program specific curriculum and off-program curriculum.
 Each lab operates on a specific schedule which is dictated by the corresponding time table of the specific semester/branch.
 On a general note, each laboratory course consists of two sessions (each duration three periods) every week.
 Each laboratory can accommodate a batch of 24/30 students.
 Laboratory sessions are conducted to ensure the attainment of laboratory outcomes which in turn contribute to the program outcomes.

-We use Matlab software in this lab.
+We use Matlab software along with Scilab software which is an alternative for Matlab.
 MATLAB (matrix laboratory) is a multi-paradigm numerical computing environment and fourth-generation programming language.
 A proprietary programming language developed by MathWorks, MATLAB allows matrix manipulations, plotting of functions and data, implementation of algorithms, creation of user interfaces, and interfacing with programs written in other languages, including C, C++, Java, Fortran and Python.
 In 2004, MATLAB had around one million users across industry and academia.
 MATLAB users come from various backgrounds of engineering, science, and economics.

 We use Turbo C++ software in this lab.
 Turbo C++ was a C++ compiler and integrated development environment and computer language originally from Borland.
 Most recently it was distributed by Embarcadero Technologies, which acquired all of Borland’s compiler tools with the purchase of its CodeGear division in 2008.
 The original Turbo C++ product line was put on hold after 1994 and was revived in 2006 as an introductory-level IDE, essentially a stripped-down version of their flagship C++Builder.
 Turbo C++ 2006 was released on September 5, 2006 and was available in ‘Explorer’ and ‘Professional’ editions.
 The Explorer edition was free to download and distribute while the Professional edition was a commercial product.
 In October 2009 Embarcadero Technologies discontinued support of its 2006 C++ editions.
 As such, the Explorer edition is no longer available for download and the Professional edition is no longer available for purchase from Embarcadero Technologies.
 Turbo C++ is succeeded by C++Builder.